fiesta-cfd/fiesta/README.md

 ```
 ../fiesta/configure.sh --device=Cuda --arch=Pascal60
 ```
 Options for device are currently 'Serial' and 'Cuda' for cpu and gpu versions of the code.
 For Kodiak use '--arch=BDW' for 'Serial' device and '--arch=Pascal60' for 'Cuda' device.
+'BDW' stands for Intel Broadwell architecture.

 Build the code:
 ```